Take-home Code Challenge for Employers

 Timeline:

-Please spend about 30 minutes to an hour.
+Please spend about 30 minutes.
 But you will be given two weeks, just in case.

 Evaluation Criteria: